0xDABE/Dalibe/README.md

 [![N|Solid](https://github.com/0xDABE/Dalibe/blob/main/Screenshot_1.png?raw=true)](https://github.com/0xDABE/Dalibe/blob/main/Screenshot_1.png?raw=true)
 This module gives you opportunity to print colourful text (using ANSI escape chars).
 ### Usage
-Just use static `ColoredMessage`.`<color>` methods to print text.
-Each color has 4 methods (green for example):
+Use static `ColoredMessage`.`<color>` methods to print text.
+Each color has four methods (blue, for example):
 - `.blue(String)` prints colored text
 - `.blue(String, boolean)` prints colored text if boolean is true, else prints not colored text
 - `.blueLn(String)` prints colored text with "\n" in the end
 - `.blueLn(String, boolean)`prints colored text with "\n" in the end if boolean is true, else prints not colored text with "\n" in the end

-Linux's terminals for the most part supports ANSI escapes, but on `Windows` i highly recommend to use [Windows terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-eu&gl=EN).
+Linux's terminals for the most part support ANSI escapes, but on `Windows` I highly recommend to use [Windows terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-eu&gl=EN).
 ## Parce
 This module parses any values from String.
 ### Usage